kubedb/cli/docs/guides/redis/cli/cli.md

 ## Next Steps

 - Learn how to use KubeDB to run a Redis database [here](/docs/guides/redis/README.md).
+- Learn how to use custom configuration in Redis with KubeDB [here](/docs/guides/redis/custom-config/using-custom-config.md)
 - Wondering what features are coming next?
 Please visit [here](/docs/roadmap.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).